Massasoit Responds to COVID-19

 “Every bit of planning that has occurred since March has been done with a desire for health and safety for our students and employees,” said Massasoit President Dr. Gena Glickman.
 “Our plan has been guided by the CDC, the Commonwealth’s Department of Public Health, and the Boards of Health in Brockton, Canton and Middleborough.”

 Massasoit has made a number of resources available to its community to facilitate distance learning and personal well-being.
 This includes assistance with enrollment and advising, Access & Disability Resources, information on how to get textbooks and supplies, and virtual Student Life events.
-The majority of Massasoit’s non-credit course offerings for fall 2020 will be taught either online or through videoconferencing.

 “Throughout the fall, we will continue to offer our comprehensive student services remotely.
 We also know that there will be many questions and concerns regarding online learning, resources, and reopening as we move forward.
 All are important, and we’re listening to what our students and community need from us,” said Glickman.